jx0906/i-can-count/README.md

 ## Planned future enhancements
 a.
 Shuffle number cards<br>
 b.
 Add distraction cards<br>
 c.
-Allow customisation of summation figure<br>
-d.
 ALlow customisation of arithmetric operation - summation, minus, multiplication, division<br>
 d.
 Have animation to show dinosaur catching up with the prey (as a proxy for timer)<br>
 e. keeping a scoreboard of players' history<br>